+Teekay Corporation, through its subsidiaries, assists us in managing our ship operations.
 Safety and environmental compliance are our top operational priorities.
-We operate our vessels in a manner intended to protect the safety and health of our employees, the general public and the environment.
+We operate our vessels in a manner intended to protect the safety and health of the employees, the general public and the environment.
 We seek to manage the risks inherent in our business and are committed to eliminating incidents that threaten the safety and integrity of our vessels, such as groundings, fires, collisions and petroleum spills.
-In 2007 we introduced a behavior-based safety program called "Safety in Action" to further enhance the safety culture in our fleet.
+In 2007, Teekay Corporation introduced a behavior-based safety program called "Safety in Action" to further enhance the safety culture in our fleet.
 We are also committed to reducing our emissions and waste generation.
-In 2008, we introduced the Quality Assurance and Training Officers (or QATO) Program to conduct rigorous internal audits of our processes and provide our seafarers with onboard training.
+In 2008, Teekay Corporation introduced the Quality Assurance and Training Officers (or QATO) Program to conduct rigorous internal audits of our processes and provide the seafarers with onboard training.

-Teekay Corporation, through its subsidiaries, assists us in managing our ship operations.
 Teekay Corporation has achieved certification under the standards reflected in International Standards Organization's (or ISO) 9001 for Quality Assurance, ISO 14001 for Environment Management Systems, Occupational Health and Safety Advisory Services 18001 for Occupational Health and Safety, and the IMO's International Management Code for the Safe Operation of Ships and Pollution Prevention on a fully integrated basis.
 As part of Teekay Corporation's compliance with the International Safety Management (or ISM) Code, all of our vessels' safety management certificates are maintained through ongoing internal audits performed by our certified internal auditors and intermediate external audits performed by the classification society Det Norske Veritas.
 Subject to satisfactory completion of these internal and external audits, certification is valid for five years.